-- Wipe your baking tray with a paper towel to get the excess grease and dirt off.
+Wipe the baking tray with a paper towel to clean off any excess grease and dirt.

-- Soak your baking tray for at least an hour, allowing the soap to cleanse the tray of oil and grease.
+Soak the baking tray for at least an hour, allowing the soap to cleanse the tray of oil and grease.

-- Clean your soaked baking tray by scrubbing off all dirt and grime with an abrasive scourer
+Clean the baking tray by scrubbing off all dirt and grime with an abrasive scourer and hot soapy water.

 How to clean dirty non-stick baking trays